EntireTwix/CCash/README.md

 # CCash

-A webserver hosting a bank system for Minecraft
+A webserver hosting a bank system for Minecraft, able to be used from web browser or from CC/OC if you're playing modded.

 ### Description